Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

 - [x] (Checkbox)
 Click the checkbox in the column header to select all receipts listed.
 Click the checkbox in one or more individual receipts to take over only the selected ones.

 When selecting a receipt, changes can still be made before takeover.
-For detailed information about booking supplier receipts, see [Book a supplier receipt](../Operation/10_ManageREceipts.md#book-a-supplier-receipt).
+For detailed information about posting supplier receipts, see [Book a supplier receipt](../Operation/10_ManageREceipts.md#book-a-supplier-receipt).

 - [SPEICHERN]
 Click this button to save any changes made to receipt data.

 - [SPLIT]
-Click this button to perform a split booking, if necessary.
+Click this button to perform a split posting, if necessary.

 [comment]: <> (New window.
 Describe?
 RS HG!)